Student Development Staff

 As the Residence Life Coordinator, it is my job to help lead and encourage our incredible student leaders here in the residence halls at Simpson University.
 I directly oversee the resident assistants of our senior housing program in Meseall-Taylor, and assist the Residence Life Supervisor with leadership development and all the excitement that happens in our residence halls.
 I love doing life with students as they explore and discover who they are in Christ.
 I love seeing leaders rise up, and promoting an atmosphere of community.

 I grew up in southern San Diego, until my college years.
 Now I enjoy the beauty that northern California has to offer.
 I attended Simpson all four years and earned my degree in Mass Media Communication.
 I also have a minor in Bible and Theology because I had to find an excuse to be around our great bible professors more.
-I am currently working on my masters in Counseling and Psychology.
+I completed my masters in Counseling and Psychology from Simpson in 2013.
 When I'm not working, I enjoy being outdoors, spending time with my friends and family, and trying new foods.
 My favorite Simpson event is our film festival, Exposure.
 Simpson is a school that I grew so fond of during my time here as a student, and I feel passionate about giving students an incredible university experience.

 Coordinator for Student Ministries